Jonbrenan/updeatedport/README.md

 I wrote a small "About Me" section to give people an impression of the kind of person and worker I am.

-I did some extra work as well to make the site look more appealing, specifically the gifs I created on the project page.
-I thought this would show employers that I have a sense of style and some extra skills to spice things up.

 There weren't too many challanges with the assignment.
 The only real trouble I had was re-learning some of the basic properties about
 Bootstrap and how to divide everything into rows and coloumns.